 “If anyone considers himself religious and yet does not keep a tight rein on his tongue, he deceives himself and his religion is worthless.
 Religion that God our Father accepts as pure and faultless is this: to look after orphans and widows in their distress and to keep oneself from being polluted by the world.“

 Here James speaks very highly of religion.
-He does not associate anything at all to it other than it is pure, faultless, acceptable before God, and that it works.
+He does not associate anything negative with it at all.
+It is pure, faultless, acceptable before God, and it’s active.
 If one were to ask our modern culture, “What does religion look like?” many Christians would shout back “Works righteousness!” (as seen above.)
 Yet, here the Holy Spirit, through James, has answered that question, “It takes care of orphans and widows and remains unstained by the world.”
 That’s religion.
 All Christians should want that.

-What James has done with the mantra in question is identified it as a category error.
+James has identified the mantra in question as a category error.
 In other words, works righteousness is not to be accepted by Christians, but it is not to be rejected as “religion.”
 James in this text has compared two things, he has set up a cage-match exhibition, but it’s not Religion VS Gospel.
 James’ battle royal is between Pure Religion VS Defiled Religion.

 In verse 26, James says if anyone thinks himself religious, but does not bridle his tongue deceives his heart.
 That word is very important.
 It is clearly insinuating that the hypothetical person in view is not actually religious.
 Thus, defiled religion is code for “not really religious in any meaningful way.”
 This is right on the heels of verse 22 which commands us to be “doers of the Word and not hearers only.”
 Another good word for this is “hypocrisy.”